rathaumons/pyppbox/README.md

 ### Install requirements
 * Important: Only support **Python 3.9.x** and **CUDA 11.3.x** + **CUDNN 8.3.x**.
-* Optional: You can create a virtual conda enviroment of **Python 3.9** of your choice.
+* Optional: You can create a virtual conda **Python 3.9** enviroment of your choice.
 ```
 conda create --name pyppbox_env python=3.9
 conda activate pyppbox_env